Law and Courts Field Requirements

 Doctoral students may declare a minor field in Law & Courts.
 Learning the field requires successful completion of a number of substantive courses as well as significant additional reading outside of these courses.
 Under ordinary circumstances, students minoring in Law & Courts should complete at least three courses in the field during their first four semesters.
 Students will then sit for their Qualifying Exams in the August following their second year in the program.
 Deviations from this schedule require the approval of the Graduate Director.

 Students minoring in Law & Courts are required to take at least three of the following courses:

-Roughly two weeks following the written exam, is the oral exam – which includes field coordinators from students’ major and minor fields as well as a student-selected chair.
+Following the written exam, is the oral exam – which includes field coordinators from students’ major and minor fields as well as a student-selected chair.
 Oral exams are generally scheduled within 30 days of students’ completion of both written exams and typically last 2 hours.
 Upon completion of the oral exam, the advisor will notify the Graduate Director in writing that the student has passed with distinction, passed, or failed.
 In the latter case, the student may retake the exam during the following semester.
 This option may only be exercised once.
 Students attain ABD (All But Dissertation) status after passing their qualifying exams, completing all coursework, and defending their dissertation proposal.